jatanloya/extrasensory-dp/README.md

 ### Modifying Configuration Files

 An experiment configuration file lets you specify filepaths and hyperparameters you would need for an experiment.
+We use the `YAML` file format.

 A configuration file must follow a strict format: